 Admin / Counselor Login

-State of Hawaiʻi Department of Education / University of Hawaiʻi System
+Hawaii State Department of Education / University of Hawaiʻi System

 Effective from Spring 2008, all UH courses at or above the 100-level are available to Running Start students, provided the student meets any individual course pre-requisites.
 Please click on the Sample of Running Start Courses link in the left menu bar to see a list of college courses students have enrolled in for Running Start in the past.